kavia-common/jira-confluence-connector-146762-146772/integration_backend/README.md

 Notes:
 - The frontend does not send redirect_uri.
 It calls the backend login endpoints and the backend sets redirect_uri.
-- Backend initiates login with the exact redirect_uri resolved from environment.
+- Backend initiates login with the exact redirect_uri resolved from environment (or the strict default).
 - You can verify which redirect URI is active via:
   GET /health/redirect-uri
+- You can verify the full authorize URL (with encoded redirect_uri) via:
+  GET /health/authorize-url

 Alias callback routes
 - The backend exposes both non-/api and /api-prefixed alias routes for compatibility: